Dengtiel/riseup-africa/README.md

 License
 -------
-This is project documentation for academic / prototype use.
-Add a license file if you want to make it public.
+This is project documentation for academic use.